letsconnectvpn/php-openvpn-connection-manager/README.md

 # Introduction

-Simple libarary written in PHP to manage OpenVPN processes using the OpenVPN management socket.
+Simple library written in PHP to manage OpenVPN processes using the OpenVPN management socket.

 # Features